• Skip to primary navigation

 • Pork loin is often confused with a tenderloin, which is a very lean, tender and narrow cut of pork that does well marinated and cooked on the grill.

-• Another cut that is similar to loin of pork is the pork shoulder, also called a picnic roast or Boston butt.
+• Another cut that is similar to loin of pork is boneless pork shoulder, also called a picnic roast, prok butt or Boston butt.
 This does well braised, smoked and slow cooked to create pulled pork.

 Uncooked Pork roast with garlic inserted on top.

 • Insert garlic halves into 1 inch slits of the fat on top of pork roast.
-Sprinkle with salt and pepper
+Sprinkle with salt and pepper.
+(If you don't have garlic cloves, sprinkle some garlic powder inside the slits on top and and also on top of the fat and rub into the meat.

 Browned pork roast in dutch oven.

-• Brown fat side down in the Dutch oven for 3 minutes in olive oil.
+• Brown fat side down in the cast iron Dutch oven on the stovetop over medium high heat for 3 minutes in olive oil.

 sauerkraut in glass bowl.